dairybob/dairybob.github.com/gallery.markdown

 There are also numerous other elements of dairyana collectables as follows:

--    Dairy & creamery calendars
+* Dairy & creamery calendars

--    Dairy & creamery advertising & promotional items
+* Dairy & creamery advertising & promotional items

--    Cream cans
+* Cream cans

--    Dairy milk bottle crates
+* Dairy milk bottle crates

--    Dairy & creamery butter, cottage cheese boxes
+* Dairy & creamery butter, cottage cheese boxes

--    “Ice cream” clocks
+* "Ice cream" clocks

--    Milkman’s carry baskets
+* Milkman’s carry baskets

--    Bottle wrappers & ice cream containers
+* Bottle wrappers & ice cream containers

--    Dairy “paper”, price lists & correspondence
+* Dairy "paper", price lists & correspondence

 We hope you enjoy the display and your journey back to the milk bottle era...
 1900 &mdash; 1960 in western Canada.